Power Couple? AI Growth and Renewable Energy Investment: Additional Results

 \begin{proposition} In the resource-led scaling scenario, \cref{prop:3} continues to hold if (a) the threshold on $\frac{\theta}{k}$ that separates cases (i) and (ii) is changed to $\frac{c_f(1+\alpha)}{\lambda}$, (b) the thresholds on $(k,d_0)$ are removed, and (c) the $g_1$ threshold is replaced by a different one $g_3$. \end{proposition}

-\emph{Proof of \cref{pro:EC.2}.} Based on Lemma 2, it can be shown that when $\frac{\theta}{k}>\frac{c_f(1+\alpha)}{\lambda}$, $f(c_f)>1$, thus only the first case (the ``decoupling zone'') in Lemma 2 is materialized, in which $x^*(y)=1$ for any $y\in[0,k]$.
+\emph{Proof of \cref{pro:EC.2}.} Based on \cref{lem:2}, it can be shown that when $\frac{\theta}{k}>\frac{c_f(1+\alpha)}{\lambda}$, $f(c_f)>1$, thus only the first case (the ``decoupling zone'') in \cref{lem:2} materializes, in which $x^*(y)=1$ for any $y\in[0,k]$.
 Applying the same proof for \cref{prop:3}(ii) proves the result for the resource-led scaling scenario.